 10. Then, you will need to add at least one device (model aircraft) to your inventory to continue.
 This is a new update to the registration process the FAA has added to be compliant with the upcoming Remote ID requirements.
 Select the Add Device button in the top right of the screen.

 If you have an aircraft for which you know the manufacturer, select Traditional UAS and enter the manufacturer in the box labeled Manufacturer.
 For Serial Number, leave the box blank and select the box to the right that states Serial Number Not Applicable.
-(The serial number is for the Remote ID module, not the aircraft.
-Because Remote ID is not yet required, the serial number for it does not yet exist.)
+(The serial number is for the Remote ID module, not the aircraft.)

 If you don’t know the manufacturer or if you built your aircraft, select Homebuilt UAS.
 For Manufacturer, list yourself.
 For Serial Number, leave the box blank and select the box to the right that reads Serial Number Not Applicable

 Next, the Nickname field is not required, but you can type anything in the box to help you identify which aircraft is which, especially if you have multiple aircraft.
 An example is below: